Massimiliano Fedriga

-Massimiliano Fedriga (born 2 July 1980 in Verona) is an Italian Northern League politician.
+Massimiliano Fedriga (born 2 July 1980) is an Italian Northern League politician.

 He is the president of the Friuli-Venezia Giulia autonomous region.

 Biography

 Born in Verona on 2 July 1980 and raised in Trieste, Fedriga graduated in Communication Sciences at the University of Trieste.
 After graduating, he obtained a master's degree in communication management and analysis.

 He joined the Northern League in 1995.
 Subsequently, he became a member of the "National Council", the decision-making body of the party in Friuli-Venezia Giulia and then of the Federal Council.
-Since 2003 he has been provincial secretary of the League, while on 28 September 2014 he was elected national secretary of the party of Friuli Venezia Giulia.
+Since 2003 he has been provincial secretary of the League, while on 28 September 2014 he was elected national secretary of the party of Friuli-Venezia Giulia.

 He was elected MP for the first time in 2008; he was then re-elected in 2013 and 2018.

 In 2011 Fedriga was candidate for mayor of Trieste, but obtained only 6.3% of the votes.

-In 2018 Fedriga was elected President of Friuli Venezia Giulia with 57.1% of preferences.
+In 2018 Fedriga was elected President of Friuli-Venezia Giulia with 57.1% of preferences.

 He is Knight of Honor of the Order of St. George.

+In 2023 Fedriga won re-election with 64.2% of preferences.